 Arguably the most important feature of your home and the one that usually defines a shelter is the roof.

-Timber shingles are beautiful but in our climate the typical western red cedar varieties are non durable unless tanalised.
-This increases toxicity and renders them unfit for harvesting drinking water.
+Timber shingles are beautiful, but in our climate the typical western red cedar varieties are non durable unless tanalised.
+This increases toxicity, and renders them unfit for harvesting drinking water.
 You may be able to import durable eucalyptus shingles and shakes from Australia, and these have apparently been used successfully here.
 Water reed thatching is the predominate thatching material used in Europe.
-It is a premium roofing material that also insulates but it is also non durable in our climate.
-Raupō or bullrush is our local reed and was used for thatching by the Māori and the pioneer settlers.
-Terracotta tiles are a very durable roofing option, they are heavy however and do not perform as well in earthquakes and the firing process means they have high embodied energy (although less so than metal roofs).
-They are non toxic but pipe penetrations and flashings need to be of lead (coated in an acrylic paint) which must be considered if rainwater harvesting is to occur.
-Green roofs have enormous aesthetic appeal but they are incredibly heavy (similar to adding a full second storey to a building) which is not very appropriate in earthquake prone areas.
+It is a premium roofing material, but it is also non durable in our climate.
+Raupō or bullrush is our local reed, and was used for thatching by the Māori and the pioneer settlers.
+Terracotta tiles are a very durable roofing option, they are heavy however and do not perform as well in earthquakes.
+The firing process also means they have high embodied energy (although less so than metal roofs).
+They are non toxic, but pipe penetrations and flashings need to be of lead (coated in an acrylic paint), which must be considered if rainwater harvesting is to occur.
+Green roofs have enormous aesthetic appeal, but they are incredibly heavy (similar to adding a full second storey to a building), which is not very appropriate in earthquake prone areas.
 They also require waterproof membranes beneath the soil.
-Finally there is slate, a natural stone and the mother of all roofs if one can afford it!
+Finally there is slate, a natural stone and the mother of all roofs, if one can afford it!

 Once again you can use non fire retardant roof underlay if you want to reduce your exposure to toxins.